log1cs/OpenCore-STABLE-Vostro3568/README.md

 ![Alt text](https://user-images.githubusercontent.com/60842977/111065535-e5f32e80-84ec-11eb-9907-8badb3a2e393.png)

-OpenCore 0.6.4 for Vostro 3568 (Stable version)
+OpenCore for Big Sur on Vostro 3568 (Stable version)

 Just copy the EFI folder and paste it in your EFI partition.